With a height of 26 inches and weighing in at 15 lbs, it’s the Jersey Giant chicken!

-If you own a gorgeous Jersey Giant or you have admiration for the breed, be sure to share this guide with your fellow chicken enthusiasts!
+If you own a gorgeous Jersey Giant or you have admiration for this docile breed, be sure to share this guide with your fellow chicken owners!

 (1) “Alvin and the hens.
 I have a small flock of ten Jersey Giant Chickens.
 They have a wonderful friendly personality and are good layers!” by grouchywombat is marked with CC BY-NC-ND 2.0